Star Wars (film): Sequels, prequels, and adaptations

-A radio drama adaptation of Star Wars was broadcast on the American National Public Radio network in 1981.
+The Story of Star Wars, an audio drama adaptation of the film utilizing some of its music, dialogue, and sound effects, was released as a record album in 1977.
+A radio drama adaptation of Star Wars was broadcast on the American National Public Radio (NPR) network in 1981.
 It was written by Brian Daley and directed by John Madden, and was produced with cooperation from George Lucas, who donated the rights to NPR.
-Williams's music and Burtt's sound design were retained for the show, and Hamill and Daniels reprised their roles.
+Williams' music and Burtt's sound design were retained for the show, and Hamill and Daniels reprised their roles.
 The narrative began with a backstory to the film, recounting Leia's acquisition of the Death Star plans.
 It also featured scenes not seen in the final cut of the film, such as Luke's observation of the space battle above Tatooine, a skyhopper race, and Vader's interrogation of Leia.
 The radio version was originally part of the official Star Wars canon, but has since been supplanted by revised canonical narratives.

 More than twenty years after the release of Star Wars, Lucas created a prequel trilogy, consisting of the films The Phantom Menace (1999), Attack of the Clones (2002), and Revenge of the Sith (2005).
-The trilogy chronicles the history between Obi-Wan, Qui-Gon Jinn's apprentice, and Anakin Skywalker, a slave boy who became a Jedi, portrayed by Ewan McGregor and Hayden Christensen, and the latter's fall to the dark side and transformation into Darth Vader.
-The prequel trilogy was financially successful, but some of the plot threads and new characters polarized critics and fans.
-After Lucas sold the Star Wars franchise to the Walt Disney Company in 2012, Disney developed a sequel trilogy, consisting of The Force Awakens (2015), The Last Jedi (2017), and The Rise of Skywalker (2019).
-Original trilogy cast members including Ford, Hamill, and Fisher reprised their roles, alongside new characters such as Rey, Finn, Kylo Ren and Poe Dameron, portrayed respectively by Daisy Ridley, John Boyega, Adam Driver, and Oscar Isaac.
-The Force Awakens and The Last Jedi were positively received by critics, while The Rise of Skywalker was met with mixed reviews.
+The trilogy chronicles the history between Obi-Wan Kenobi and Anakin Skywalker, concluding with Anakin's fall to the Dark Side and transformation into Darth Vader.
+The prequel trilogy was financially successful, but certain plot threads and new characters polarized critics and fans.
+(Note: Attributed to multiple references:) After Lucas sold the Star Wars franchise to the Walt Disney Company in 2012, Disney produced a sequel trilogy, consisting of The Force Awakens (2015), The Last Jedi (2017), and The Rise of Skywalker (2019).
+(Note: Attributed to multiple references:) Original trilogy cast members including Ford, Hamill, and Fisher reprised their roles.
 In 2016, Disney released the standalone film Rogue One, which depicts the successful rebel attempt to steal the Death Star plans.
 It serves as a direct prequel to Star Wars, ending where Star Wars begins.
 Other standalone films and television series have also been released.
+(Note: Attributed to multiple references:)